Enhancing Blind Source Separation with Dissociative Principal Component Analysis: Methods and Materials

 \subsubsection{DPCA1}

 In this section, two variants of the gradient descent approach are introduced.
 The first variant, designated as DPCA1a, is computationally efficient but may exhibit convergence instabilities.
-The second variant, named DPCA2b, while stable, incurs a higher numerical burden.
+The second variant, named DPCA1b, while stable, incurs a higher numerical burden.
 Besides, DPCA1a retains more variance from the observed data by not imposing second-level sparsity constraints on the reconstructed loading vector $\text{Z}$.
 However, this approach may result in the inclusion of background noise within each loading vector. \paragraph{DPCA1a:} For DPCA1a, an alternative optimization model is used, which is given as follows

 DPCA1a adopts a gradient descent approach, offering a novel method for computing $\psi_k$ and $\phi_k$.
-Initially, I formulate the Lagrangian for the respective equation and apply the KKT conditions.
+Initially, the Lagrangian is formulated for the respective equation and the KKT conditions are applied.
 This procedure enables to derive the solution for $\phi^k$ using soft thresholding, as demonstrated in equation (\ref{eq12}) and given with respect to equation (\ref{eq16}) as

 This update is systematically applied across all rows of $\phi^k$.
 Instead of relying on the computationally intensive method of using the error matrix for updating each column of $\psi_k$, an approach inspired by online learning \cite{mairalOnline2009} is adopted.
 One can construct loading vectors' correlation profiles and temporal profiles, specifically $\text{A} = \text{Z}\text{Z}^\top$ and $\text{B} = \text{X}\text{Z}^\top$, to facilitate the updates.
 Utilizing these profiles, each column of $\psi_k$ can be updated efficiently as follows